 B.A., University of the West Indies, Mona, Jamaica

 Graduate Certificate, Science Communication, University of California, Santa Cruz

-Dr. Reid is the Assistant Program Director for Online Education in the UF College of Medicine Department of Psychiatry.
+Dr. Reid is Co-Director of the Online Education Program in the UF College of Medicine Department of Psychiatry.
 She is the recipient of a 2015 Exemplary Teacher Award from the UF College of Medicine.
 She is also an adjunct lecturer in the UF College of Journalism and Communications, and co-chair of the Education Committee of the National Association of Science Writers (NASW).

 Barry Setlow, Ph.D.

 Postdoctoral Fellowship: Psychological and Brain Sciences, The Johns Hopkins University